-ITT Tech’s recent closure highlights the time barriers, financial risk, and poor career prospects that are finally catching up with the traditional for-profit education industry.
+The 2016 closure of ITT Tech highlights the time barriers, financial risk, and poor career prospects that are finally catching up with the traditional for-profit education industry.
 So what can students do instead?

 Forbes Magazine ranked San Antonio as the American city with the 15th highest rate of job growth in 2015 – no surprise given our city’s recent swell in tech and entrepreneurship.
 The boom has created a mismatch between a surplus of available jobs for developers and a shortage of local technical talent.
-Codeup, a career accelerator for new software developers, has begun bridging that gap by training 267 developers and creating $5.8 million in new tech salaries since 2013.
+Codeup, a career accelerator that trains software developers and data scientists, has begun bridging that gap by training over 700 students and creating over $7 million in new tech salaries since 2013.

 ITT Tech Closes, Another Door Opens…

 Given the decline of these diploma mills and a changing jobscape, other forms of education have exploded.
 The new reality is that the traditional college student archetype is now a minority, while demands for alternative, dynamic educational models are only increasing.
 Students need a better way to enter the workforce with relevant technical skills.